 Social Networking is a godsend and concern, a help and a hindrance, an amazing feat and a terrible nuisance.
 While these descriptors apply to the individual, they are exacerbated multiple times for a corporation.
 A corporation needs to be concerned with everything from profits to people, and social networking websites like Facebook, Twitter, or the new Google+ among others have a tremendous impact on how a corporation looks at its priority list.
 Certain facets of social networking can be beneficial to businesses, for example, social networking provides a business with free publicity.
+As a business owner you would want to get your business out there for the whole world to see.
+Now social media is one of the easiest forms of social networking, however, there are other ways you could go about it.
+For example, if you are an electrician then you could take a look at using something like http://yoursgi.com/electrician-network/.
+Joining an electrician networking system would mean that your business would be recommended by others as well and you would get your publicity.
 In addition to publicity, social networking allows a business to into new markets and different demographics.
 Though networking brings many new possible clients and expands a business, it can also be riddled with potential pitfalls.
 For example, a business can divulge too much information via social networking.
 Also, privacy on sites like Facebook can be a little suspect, and thus put important corporate information at risk.

 Now that a brief overview of the potential problems and possible benefits has been explored, a brief definition of Social Networking should be established.
 For this, the Wikipedia definition will suffice, “A social networking service is an online service, platform, or site that focuses on building and reflecting of social networks or social relations among people, who, for example, share interests and activities.
 A social network service essentially consists of a representation of each user (often a profile), his/her social links, and a variety of additional services.”
 This definition exemplifies that social networks are used for establishing links among people and while it is not explicitly stated corporations.
 However, it does not address the problems within social networking.
 This is a problem that cannot be overlooked or understated.
 Many dangers exist within the milieu of social networking, and they must be, explored.